“The art of conversation is the art of hearing as well as of being heard.” William Hazlitt

 Inspiration in Practice

 It’s simple and easy to apply inspiration in your conversations.
-When you want to inspire your partner, be deliberate to share something that might inspire them to share their curiosity, thoughts, or story.
-To inspire your partner to share their curiosity, share something they want to know more about.
+When you want to inspire your partner, be deliberate about sharing something that might inspire them to share their curiosity, thoughts, or story.
+To encourage your partner to share their curiosity, share something they want to know more about.
 Use your knowledge of the other person to guide you as you craft great inspirations.
 When you share your thoughts, it encourages your partner to share their own.
-Thoughts can be your opinions, your speculations, or a topic that you’re curious about.
+Thoughts can be your opinions, speculations, or a topic you’re curious about.

 More guidance: https://www.improveyoursocialskills.com/conversation/inspiration-in-practice